Zaplib/zaplib/zaplib/docs/src/blog_ts++.md

 }
 ```

 This is less ergonomic, but avoids all of the problems that we had with the canonical implementation.

-Now, the strength of WebAssembly is that you can write this faster version without having to compromise on ergnomics.
-For example, the equivalent of this second version in Rust would look like this:
+The strength of WebAssembly is that you can write this same code in a managed-memory language, so the canonical version is as fast as JavaScript's maximally-hand-tuned version.
+For example, the equivalent in Rust:

 ```rust,noplayground
 // Unoptimized Rust